Logo

 2022 Stefan Zürcher was elected bishop of the Central Conference of Central and Southern Europe.

-2023 Bishop Stefan Zürcher will take office; Bishop Patrick Streiff will retire.
+2023 Bishop Stefan Zürcher took office; Bishop Patrick Streiff retired.

 read more...